jkillingsworth/jkillingsworth.com/_posts/2018-09-21-least-squares-moving-averages.md

     \end{document}
 {% endlatex %}

-Once the coefficients for the linear model are know, we can use the values to compute the coefficients for the exponential model:
+Once the coefficients for the linear model are known, we can use the values to compute the coefficients for the exponential model:

 {% latex 1 fig-30 %}
     \begin{document}